LastAncientOne/GDP_Project/README.md

 This was my independent project during my undergrad at CSUS in Spring 2012.
 I analyze GPD data in excel and stat software.
 I was using excel for data analysis.
 I did statistics and forecasting.
 As for statistics, I used hypothesis testing, linear regression, R-squared, and Significance F.

 ### Purpose of this research paper
-The purpose for this project is to explain the variation of GDP independent variables and use ten independent variable that relates to GDP.
+The purpose for this project is to explain the variation of GDP independent variables and use ten independent variables that relates to GDP.

 ### RELATIONSHIPS TO BE RESEARCHED